bnc19/COV_Italy_multistrain/README.md

 * *daily_PCR_i_italy.csv* Daily molecular tests administered during Italy study period.

-* *x_i_data_italy.csv* integer data provided to rstan.
+* *x_i_data_italy.csv* integer data provided to Rstan.
 Includes: Number of months to run the model, vector position of the first of each month, monthly average number of antigen and molecular tests administered, population assumed to be susceptible at the start of the study period (S comp), population assumed to have immunity at the start of the study period (R comp), number of days to run the model, time point interventions were implemented, time point to seed M234I-A376T and alpha variants.

 #### Veneto
 The Veneto folder contains data pertaining to the Italian region of Veneto.

-* *posteriorChains.csv*, *posteriorChains_sens.csv* :
+* *posteriorChains.csv*, *posteriorChains_sens.csv*:
 Posterior distributions from fitting the multivariant model to epidemiological and genomic data from Veneto in Rstan, assuming an antigen test sensitivity of 64.3% (main analysis) or 87.5% (sensitivity analysis).

 * *100_posterior_samples_veneto.csv*, *100_posterior_samples_veneto_sens.csv* 100 random samples of the posterior distributions, assuming an antigen test sensitivity of 64.3% (main analysis) or 87.5% (sensitivity analysis), obtained using the script *script_sample_posterior.R*.

 * *Veneto_variant_data.csv* Mean and 95% CI daily variant specific incidence in month M, assumed to be the 1st of each month, derived from the available epidemiological and genomic data.

 * *average_daily_vaccination_i.csv* Mean daily vaccination in month M during Veneto study period.